Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Discussion

 \section{Discussion}

-The vast majority of published research on AI for diagnostic/prognostic purposes in ovarian cancer histopathology was found to be at a high risk of bias due to issues within the analyses performed.
-Researchers often used a limited quantity of data or did not include sufficient validation to account for overfitting and model optimism (cross-validation, bootstrapping, external validation) within their study methodology.
-While data quantity may have been limited by technical and financial constraints, the lack of thorough validation is a key issue which can be corrected regardless of other limitations through improved study design.
+The vast majority of published research on AI for diagnostic or prognostic purposes in ovarian cancer histopathology was found to be at a high risk of bias due to issues within the analyses performed.
+Researchers often used a limited quantity of data and conducted analyses on a single train-test data split without using any methods to account for overfitting and model optimism (cross-validation, bootstrapping, external validation).
+These limitations are common in gynaecological AI research using other data types, with recent reviews pointing to poor clinical utility caused by predominantly retrospective studies using limited data \cite{Shrestha2022, Zhou2022} and limited methodologies with weak validation, which risk model performance being overestimated \cite{Fiste2022, Xu2022}.

 The more robust analyses included one study in which several relevant metrics were evaluated using 10 repeats of Monte Carlo cross-validation on a set of 406 WSIs, with standard deviations reported for each metric \cite{Levine2020}.
-Another positive example included the use of both an internal five-fold cross-validation, and an external validation for the same outcome, giving a more rigorous analysis \cite{Wang2022}.
+Other positive examples included the use of both internal cross-validation and external validation for the same outcome, giving a more rigorous analysis \cite{Farahani2022, Mayer2022, Wang2022b}.
 While external validations were uncommon, those which were conducted offered a real insight into model generalisability, with a clear reduction in performance on all external validation sets except one \cite{Farahani2022}.
 The only study which demonstrated high generalisability included the largest training set out of all externally validated approaches, included more extensive data labelling than many similar studies, and implemented a combination of three colour normalisation approaches, indicating that these factors may benefit generalisability.